More About Us

 & Company Director/Founder

-Louise has a few years experience in teaching K--Pop dance and has chosen to specialise in this area due to the fun culture and the sense of connection it brings.
-Her interest in K-Pop all started with the infamous 2NE1.
-She cites BLACKPINK, aespa, Taemin and Kai as her favourites.
+Louise has a few years experience in teaching K--POP dance and chose to specialise in this area due to the fun culture and the sense of connection it brings.
+Her interest in K-POP all started with the infamous 2NE1.
+She cites BLACKPINK, Taemin and Kai as her ultimate favourites.
+She has seen BLACKPINK and BTS in concert.

 Although she is an alumni of WAC Performing Arts College London & previously performed for various dance troupes (street dance and contemporary), companies and events in and outside of London, she still considers herself a late starter when it comes to dance and has found purpose in showing others that it’s never too late to learn and enjoy.